 A Reminder of IRA Basics: How an IRA Can Be Inherited

 An IRA is an investment account that you own.
-Each year, you can contribute income that you earn, subject to certain limits.
-For traditional IRAs, this contribution typically is deductible from your income, and then later withdrawals are subject to income taxation.
+Each year, you can contribute earned income to the account, subject to certain limits.
+For traditional IRAs, this contribution may be deductible for income tax purposes, depending on your income level.
+Later withdrawals are then typically subject to income taxation.

 Reasons to Name a Trust

-Pulling back on the Stretch IRA
+Pulling Back on the Stretch IRA

 RMD Rules for Trusts Inheriting IRAs

-It is important to note that the RMD payout rules are different than the payout rules of the trust.
-Even if an IRA must pay out under the 5-year rule to a trust named as the IRA beneficiary, it does not necessarily mean that the IRA assets will distribute out to the trust beneficiaries within five years.
-Instead, the terms of the trust regarding distribution to trust beneficiaries will apply.
-For example, if the trust is completely discretionary, then once the IRA assets are distributed out of the IRA to the trust itself, the after-tax proceeds of the IRA will remain invested with other assets of the trust until the trustee exercises its discretion to make a distribution to one or more of the beneficiaries.
+Note that the RMD payout rules are different than a trust’s distribution provisions.
+Even if RMD rules require that assets be paid out of the IRA to a trust, that does not necessarily mean that the assets must be distributed from the trust to its beneficiaries at the same time.
+Instead, the terms of the trust instrument governing distributions to trust beneficiaries will apply.
+For example, if the trust document provides the trustee with broad discretion to make decisions regarding the distribution of IRA assets, then once the IRA assets are distributed out of the IRA to the trust itself, the after-tax proceeds of the IRA will remain invested with other trust assets until the trustee exercises its discretion to make a distribution to one or more of the beneficiaries.

 What Sets Fiduciary Trust Apart: We understand IRAs and Trusts

-3 Beneficiaries must be individuals (not an entity, such as an estate or a charity) and must be “identifiable” (generally meaning that it must be possible to identify the oldest beneficiary the trust will have).
+4 Generally, beneficiaries must be individuals (not an entity, such as an estate or a charity) and must be “identifiable” (generally meaning that it must be possible to identify the oldest beneficiary the trust will have).